itaisteinherz/netoani.com/content/blog/making-meaningful-hacktoberfest-contributions/index.md

 Following [core issues with Hacktoberfest that maintainers surfaced during the beginning of this year's Hacktoberfest](https://blog.domenic.me/hacktoberfest/), DigitalOcean [made Hacktoberfest 2020 opt-in](https://hacktoberfest.digitalocean.com/hacktoberfest-update).
 However, I think that this only improves one aspect of the real problem.

 While maintainers are no longer forced to deal with all swag-seeking random contributors, many people simply don't know how to contribute to OSS in a way that's meaningful and helpful.
-Because of this, I wanted to write a blogpost on my own OSS contributions, and how you can make a positive impact on OSS, instead of a negative one.
+Because of this, I wanted to write a post on my own OSS contributions, and how you can make a positive impact on OSS, instead of a negative one.

 ## What is Hacktoberfest